ArashPartow/exprtk/readme.txt

 (1) Scalar Type
 The scalar type  is a singular  numeric value.
-The  underlying type is that used  to specialize  the ExprTk  components (float,  double, long double MPFR et al).
+The  underlying type is that used  to specialize  the ExprTk  components (float,  double, long double, MPFR et al).

 (2) Vector Type
 The vector type is  a fixed size sequence  of scalar values.
 A  vector can  be indexed  resulting  in  a scalar  value.
 Operations  between a vector and scalar will result in a vector with a size equal to that of the original vector, whereas operations between vectors will result in a vector of size equal to that of the smaller of the two.